-Our work draws from a tradition of culturally relevant pedagogy, in which students’ backgrounds and knowledge are viewed as a valuable resource in the classroom.
-We also embrace more recent re-thinking of the educational project that considers theories of un-doing settler colonialism and the work of resisting white supremacy.
+Our work draws from a tradition of culturally relevant pedagogy, in which students’ backgrounds and knowledge are embraced as a valuable resource in the classroom.
+We also invest in the recent re-thinking of the educational project that tackles the un-doing of settler colonialism and unveils the day-to-day labors of resisting white supremacy.

-Workshops guide participants through a variety of activities and introspective discussions so they can investigate new perspectives and gain a greater understanding of society.
+Our workshops guide participants through a variety of activities and introspective discussions so they can investigate new perspectives and gain a greater understanding of society.
 The content of these workshops is based on scholarly research, media and film, and identity development.

 PROFESSIONAL LEARNING FOR EDUCATORS

 We create and facilitate professional development that provides teachers with rich educational tools to engage their students with your institution.